 Evaluation and Reporting: What did work and what was the impact?
 What didn’t work is as important as what did work.
 Participants need to highlight best practices and things that they wish they had known when they started out.
 Take some time and fill out the Embracing the Spirit Evaluation report found at the bottom of this page.
 Your input will help other organizations as they plan their projects.

 Mentoring: All grant recipients will be offered a mentor to help them with the pilot project.
 Studies have shown that a project with a mentor are 80 percent more successful.
 We have volunteer mentors from across the country who will be matched with you and your idea.

 Now is the time to submit your grant application.
 It is an online form that has been designed to be easy to get through and should take less than an hour to complete.

-Before sitting down to fill out the online form, you should have the following;
+Before sitting down to fill out the online form, you should connect with a staff member from Embracing the Spirit to have a consultation.
+E-mail embracingthespirit [at] united-church.ca to set up a consultation.

 - an understanding of the problem and solution that you are proposing

 - some thought around the impacts of your proposal based on the quadruple bottom line (financial, social, ecological, and spiritual impacts)